Enhancing our services by eliminating gaps in funding through events, mini-grants and more!

 Scott B. Vahue is Senior Vice President for M&T Bank.
 He served eleven years on Community Services for the Developmentally Disabled Board of Directors as well as prior service on the Board for the Mortgage Bankers Assoc. of WNY.
 This is Scott B. Vahue’s seventh year on the Foundation Board.

 Robert O’Leary is Vice President of Parkview Health Services.
 He has over 30 years experience in pharmacy related businesses and is very involved in many community organizations and charity events.
 This is Robert O’Leary’s sixth year on the Foundation Board.

-Laura Daniels, Mix96 (WMSX, 96.1 fm) Morning Show Host, brings 17 years of experience in media and marketing to the Community Services Support Foundation Board.
-Laura is the host of her own morning show called “Mix Morning Rush with Laura Daniels.”
+Laura Daniels, former Mix96 (WMSX, 96.1 fm) Morning Show Host, brings 17 years of experience in media and marketing to the Community Services Support Foundation Board.
+Laura hosted her own morning show called “Mix Morning Rush with Laura Daniels.”
 Laura is also President of Laura Daniels, Inc., a voiceover and copywriting business, also offering independent consulting on on marketing strategies, creative conceptions, specific recruitment and ad placement.
 This is her third year on the Board.